Crowdfunding for documentary:

 Routing # 231372691

 Palisades Park NJ 07650

 Confederation of Iranian Students

-My purpose is to make a documentary film about the Confederation of Iranian Students, an organization of expatriate Iranian students dispersed throughout the world but especially concentrated in the US and Europe Between 1960 and 1978, it made singular contributions to democratic practices and ideas among opposition movements.
+My purpose is to make a documentary film about the Confederation of Iranian Students, an organization of expatriate Iranian students dispersed throughout the world but especially concentrated in the US and Europe Between 1960 and 1978.
+This organization contributed to democratic practices and ideas prevalent among opposition movements.
 The Islamic Republic of Iran has eliminated any historical record of student organizations, especially secular, left, and nationalist movements.
-Although many articles and two books have been written about the Confederation, no documentary exists.
-Those founders who are still alive are aging, and if their accounts of the Confederation are early days are to be captured, time is of the essence.
+Although many articles and books have been written about the Confederation, no documentaries exist.
+The founders still living are few in number.
+There is, therefore, an urgency to capture their accounts of the early days of the Confederation.